roadiz/AbstractApiTheme/README.md

 If you get one result, you'll find canonical path in `hydra:member > 0 > url` field to create a redirection in your frontend framework and advertise node-source new URL.

+##### Redirect home path with Accept-Language

+Using `path` filter with `/` value **only**, you can send `Accept-Language` header to the API to let it decide with translation is best for your consumer.
+If a valid data is found, API will respond with `Content-Language` header contain accepted locale.
+To enable this behaviour, you must enable `force_locale` Roadiz setting to make sure each home page path displays its locale and to avoid infinite redirection loops.

 ### Search nodes-sources

 - `/api/1.0/nodes-sources/search`: Search all nodes-sources against a `search` param using *Apache Solr* engine